hoshir/katago-docker/README.md

 ## Create a launcher script in your local machine
-Create a small shell script named `katago.sh` and register it to your Go client.
-The script will be like this.
-Please adjust user name, IP adress of the instance and path to the model file.
+Create a small shell script named `katago.sh` by adding GCP_USER and GCP_IP in it.

 ```sh
 #!/bin/bash